Adenosine Triphosphate Vs Adenosine Diphosphate

 • Protein Synthesis: The synthesis of proteins from amino acids is an energy-intensive process.
 ATP hydrolysis provides the energy required for the formation of peptide bonds and the proper folding of proteins.

 • DNA Replication and Repair: The replication and repair of DNA require energy input from ATP hydrolysis.
-Enzymes involved in these processes utilize the energy released from ATP to catalyze the reactions.
+Enzymes involved in these processes put to use the energy released from ATP to catalyze the reactions But it adds up..

 • Cell Division: Cell division is a complex process that involves the replication of DNA, the separation of chromosomes, and the division of the cytoplasm.
-All these steps require energy input from ATP hydrolysis.
+All these steps require energy input from ATP hydrolysis That's the part that actually makes a difference..

 Metabolic Pathways and ATP Production: Harnessing Energy from Food